sendjainabhi/tap/tap-1.0-deployment-guide.md

 ## <a id=tap-ui> </a> Setup Tanzu Application Platform UI cluster

+The UI cluster is designed to run the web applications for TAP.
+Specifically Tanzu Learning Center, Tanzu Application Portal GUI, and Tanzu API Portal

 ### Step 1: Install tanzu cluster essentials and tanzu cli -
 Please ensure you login into Kubernetes UI cluster and perform steps of [Install tanzu cluster essentials and tanzu cli](#tanzu-essential).